-A PREVIOUS ENVIRONMENTAL IMPACT REPORT/NEGATIVE DECLARATION WAS PREPARED
+III.
+ENVIRONMENTAL FACT ORS POTENTIALLY AFFECTED least one impact that is a "Pote ed below (x) would be potentially affer entially Significant Impact" or "Less checklist on the following pages.
+Aesthetics ☐ Hazards & Hazardous Materials Recreation Agriculture & Forest Resources ☐ Air Quality ☐ Land Use / Planning ☐ Tribal Cultural Resources ⊠ Biological Resources ☐ Mineral Resources Utilities / Service Systems Cultural Resources Noise Wildfire ☐ Energy ☐ Paleontological Resources Mandatory Findings of Geology / Soils ☐ Population / Housing Significance Greenhouse Gas Emissions ☐ Public Services On the basis of this initial evaluation: A PREVIOUS ENVIRONMENTAL IMPACT REPORT/NEGATIVE DECLARATION WAS NOT PREPARED NEGATIVE DECLARATION will ect COULD NOT have a significant lbe prepared. effect on the environment, and a ☑ I find that although the properties will not be a significant effect in posed project could have a significant this case because revisions in the proposet proponent.
+A MITIGAT oject, described in this document, project MAY have a significant effe EPORT is required. ect on the environment, and an AL IMPACT REPORT/NEGATIVE DE I find that although the proposed project could have a significant effect on the environment, NO NEW ENVIRONMENTAL DOCUMENTATION IS REQUIRED because (a) all potentially significant effects of the proposed project have been adequately analyzed in an earlier EIR or Negative Declaration pursuant to applicable legal standards, (b) all potentially significant effects of the proposed project have been avoided or mitigated pursuant to that earlier EIR or Negative Declaration, (c) the proposed project will not result in any new significant environmental effects not identified in the earlier EIR or Negative Declaration, (d) the proposed project will not substantially increase the severity of the environmental effects identified in the earlier EIR or Negative Declaration, (e) no considerably different mitigation measures have been identified and (f) no mitigation measures found infeasible have become feasible.
+I find that although all potentially significant effects have been adequately analyzed in an earlier EIR or Negative Declaration pursuant to applicable legal standards, some changes or additions are necessary but none of the conditions described in California Code of Regulations, Section 15162 exist.

-I find that although the proposed project could have a significant effect on the environment, NO NEW ENVIRONMENTAL DOCUMENTATION IS REQUIRED because (a) all potentially significant effects of the proposed project have been adequately analyzed in an earlier EIR or Negative Declaration pursuant to applicable legal standards, (b) all potentially significant effects of the proposed project have been avoided or mitigated pursuant to that earlier EIR or Negative Declaration, (c) the proposed project will not result in any new significant environmental effects not identified in the earlier EIR or Negative Declaration, (d) the proposed project will not substantially increase the severity of the environmental effects identified in the earlier EIR or Negative Declaration, (e) no considerably different mitigation measures have been identified and (f) no mitigation measures found infeasible have become feasible.
+considered by the approving body or bodies.

-☐ I find that although all potentially significant effects have been adequately analyzed in an earlier EIR or Negative Declaration pursuant to applicable legal standards, some changes or additions are necessary but none of the conditions described in California Code of Regulations, Section 15162 exist.
-An ADDENDUM to a previously-certified EIR or Negative Declaration has been prepared and will be considered by the approving body or bodies.
+An ADDENDUM to a previously-certified EIR or Negative Declaration has been prepared and will be